Pgroff083/EZ-Ticketsv2/README.md

 			The database folder contains ReadMoviesDB, updateDatabase, and showtiime.database
 	3. I also update the index.html
 			change the sign up button page from other/Registration.html to Registration.html

+Beta v1.4 - Noah (April 12 at 3:00)
+	1. updateDatabase now handles grabbing the JSON files for each movie and storing them in the database.
+It stores them as a string, a very long string, and will eventually be sent off to the front-end.
+	2. showtimes.data has been updated with today's showtimes.
+Will continue to update until launch day.